Skip to content

 pyproject.toml [tool.cibuildwheel.*] cibuildwheel config per OS

-pyproject.toml [tool.pixi.feature.wheel-build] Minimal pixi env with GDAL native deps
+pyproject.toml [tool.pixi.feature.wheel-build] Pixi env with GDAL native deps (conda-extract model only)

 setup.py BinaryDistribution override to force platform-specific wheel